Rangpur Riders: Season four

-Season Five
+Season five

 Previous icon player Soumya Sarkar left the team, resulting in the team announcing Mashrafe Mortaza as the new icon and captain.
-They signed Jamaican t20 specialist, Chris Gayle, one of the cleanest hitter of the cricket ball, former New Zealand captain and opener Brendon McCullum and Lankan genuine swinger, Lasith Malinga They also signed two English seam bowling all-rounder David Willey and Ravi Bopara.
+They signed Jamaican T20 specialist Chris Gayle, one of the cleanest hitters of the cricket ball; former New Zealand captain and opener Brendon McCullum; and Lankan genuine swinger Lasith Malinga.
+They also signed two English seam bowling all-rounders, David Willey and Ravi Bopara.
 Their other squad members include West Indian leggie Samuel Badree and more.
-They Retained Rubel Hossain and Sohag Gazi.
+They retained Rubel Hossain and Sohag Gazi.
 Both of them bowled well last season.
-The third retained player is Mohammad Mithun who was their second highest run scorer last season.
-They picked English batter Sam Hain, Afghan batting all-rounder Samiullah Shenwari, experienced orthodox spinners Abdur Razzak (cricketer) and more from the draft.
+The third retained player is Mohammad Mithun, who was their second-highest run scorer last season.
+They picked English batter Sam Hain, Afghan batting all-rounder Samiullah Shenwari, experienced orthodox spinner Abdur Razzak, and more from the draft.

-They picked 8 locals and 3 foreigners from the draft which is 1 more than the minimum requirement for each category.
+They picked 8 locals and 3 foreigners from the draft, which is 1 more than the minimum requirement for each category.
 Their first pick was Shahriar Nafees, a prominent Bangladeshi batsman.
 The surprise picks were inexperienced and little-known Afghan slow left-arm wrist-spin bowler Zahir Khan.

 Rangpur began their campaign with a win against Rajshahi Kings.
-They suffered a few defeats on the way but managed to qualify for the playoffs, finished 4th in the league stage, just enough for the qualification.
+They suffered a few defeats on the way but managed to qualify for the playoffs, finishing 4th in the league stage, just enough for the qualification.
 In the eliminator against Khulna Titans, Chris Gayle won them the match with an unbeaten 126.
-In the 2nd qualifier against Comilla Victorians, Johnson Charles won them the match with his maiden century in t20 cricket.
+In the 2nd qualifier against Comilla Victorians, Johnson Charles won them the match with his maiden century in T20 cricket.
 In the final, Chris Gayle once again smacked a hundred, this time a record 146*.
-The bowlers also did very well which won them their first championship.
-Their skipper Mashrafe Mortaza has now won 4 BPLs out of 5 for 3 different teams.
+The bowlers also did very well, which won them their first championship.
+Their skipper, Mashrafe Mortaza, has now won 4 BPLs out of 5 for 3 different teams.

-Season Six
+Season six

-Riders have retained Mashrafe Mortaza, Mohammad Mithun, Nazmul Islam, Ravi Bopara and Chris Gayle.
-They have also signed English opener Alex Hales and South African batsmen AB de Villiers.
+Riders have retained Mashrafe Mortaza, Mohammad Mithun, Nazmul Islam, Ravi Bopara, and Chris Gayle.
+They have also signed English opener Alex Hales and South African batsman AB de Villiers.
 AB will play 9 matches and more if the team advances to the playoffs.

-In the draft, they signed the likes of Shafiul Islam, Abul Hasan, Sohag Gazi and Nahidul Islam.
-They signed Rilee Rossouw, Benny Howell and Oshane Thomas from the international category.
+In the draft, they signed the likes of Shafiul Islam, Abul Hasan, Sohag Gazi, and Nahidul Islam.
+They signed Rilee Rossouw, Benny Howell, and Oshane Thomas from the international category.